Chicago Bone Fracture Accident Lawyers

-The severity of a fracture injury usually depends on both the type and location of the injury and the physical condition of the person.
+The severity of an injury usually depends on both the type and location of the injury and the physical condition of the person.
 As we age, our bones become thinner and more brittle.
-Even a minor accident can have a horrific impact on an elderly person due the magnitude of the resulting fracture.
-The elderly are at particular risk for developing complex fractures from accidents and falls that may require surgery to stabilize the fracture with hardware and extended rehabilitation.
+Even a minor accident can have a horrific impact on an elderly person due to the magnitude of the resulting fracture.
+The elderly are at particular risk for developing complex injuries from accidents and falls that may require surgery to stabilize the bones with hardware and extended rehabilitation.

 Special Considerations for Children With Broken Bones

-Children are also at special risk of sustaining fractures due to the activities associated with childhood.
+Children are also at a special risk of sustaining serious injures due to the activities associated with childhood.
 While children's bone fractures are more likely to heal faster than an older person’s, doctors must evaluate every childhood fracture to determine if it involves the growth plate.